 Report: "it would seem that women feel more able to talk about sexual harassment at work"

-Two years ago, revelations about film producer Harvey Weinstein kickstarted a new phase of the #MeToo movement.
+In 2017, revelations about film producer Harvey Weinstein, who was found guilty of sexual assault and rape in February 2020, kickstarted a new phase of the #MeToo movement.
 Thousands of people worldwide shared their experiences of sexual assault, bullying, abuse, harassment and misconduct.
 It's a campaign which has had many consequences - not least in the workplace.

 Christine Cross is Head of Department, Work and Employment Studies and a Senior Lecturer in Organisational Behaviour and Human Resource Management at the Kemmy Business School a the University of Limerick.
 She spoke to The Business on RTÉ Radio 1 about the changes have occurred over the last two years in the workplace because of #MeToo